LeoandNatalie/LeoandNatalie/README.md

 - 👋 Hi, I’m @LeoandNatalie
-- 👀 I’m interested in plaing the Guitar,basketball,volleyball,making coffee,mixing cocktails,traveling
+- 👀 I’m interested in plaing the Guitar,basketball,volleyball,making coffee,mixing cocktails,travelling
 - 🌱 I’m currently learning
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me mail:837130934@qq.com

 <!---
 LeoandNatalie/LeoandNatalie is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.